ESIPFed/data-help-desk/faq.md

 ## What is the cost of a help desk?

-The sources do not provide specific cost details.
-However, cost considerations include personnel (whether paid or volunteer), website hosting, and materials such as signage and handouts.
+Cost considerations include personnel (whether paid or volunteer), website hosting, and materials such as signage and handouts.
 For virtual events, costs might involve website development and maintenance, as well as potential software for managing questions and communication.

 ## How long will the help desk be active?